Skip to main content

 About

-The Children of Clay is a single player simulation game.
+The Children of Clay is a single player simulation game with horror and mystery themes.
 It was developed by Balazs Ronyai and was released on March 7, 2025.
 It received overwhelmingly positive reviews from players.

 Skip User Reviews